-In the pCIC, many objects dealt with in simple proofs are tuples: pairs, records, existentially quantified formulas.
+In the CIC, many objects dealt with in simple proofs are tuples: pairs, records, existentially quantified formulas.
 These are so common that the Mathematical Proof Language provides a mechanism to extract members of those tuples, and also objects in tuples within tuples within tuples...

 '''

+Coq < Show.

+Declarative Mode

 P : nat -> Prop

 A : Prop

-H : exists x : nat, Px / A
+H : exists x : nat, P x / \setminus A

-x : nat

-HP : P x

-HA : A

-Here is an example with pairs:

-Coq < Show.

-1 focused subgoal (unfocused: 0)

-p : nat nat